top of page

 Our research goal at the Max Planck Institute of Animal Behavior is to understand the pulse of the planet through the eyes and ears of animals.

 In mid-2019, the institute in Radolfzell was separated from the Max Planck Institute for Ornithology in Seewiesen and became an independent institution.
-The MPI of Animal Behavior now consists of three departments and a research group, which are located both in Radolfzell and on the campus of the University of Konstanz
+The MPI of Animal Behavior now consists of three departments and two Max Planck Research Groups, located both in Radolfzell and on the campus of the University of Konstanz.

 Our institute is constantly growing and expanding.
-Thus, some departments of the institute could move into new premises in Bücklestraße in Constance in summer 2020.
-In addition, a new building on the campus of the University of Konstanz will presumably be completed in 2026.
+For example, some areas of the institute were able to move into new premises in Bücklestraße in Constance in the summer of 2020.
+In addition, a new building on the campus of the University of Konstanz is expected to be completed in 2028.

 DEPARTMENTS